-For prospective students looking to travel internationally to receive degrees and experience, a top location for study is Austria.
-Located in the heart of Europe, Austria offers extensive experiences in culture immersion and many different fields of study.
+For prospective students looking to travel internationally to receive degrees and experience, a top location to study is Austria.
+Located in the heart of Europe, Austria offers extensive experience in cultural immersion and many different fields of study.

 Higher Education system

 As previously stated, to be eligible for higher education programs in Austria, prospective students must be able to speak German, as it is the main language of the country.
-Students looking to study for long term must pass an entrance examination prior to application; students looking to transfer for short-term study are not required to complete the exam.
-Students must gain a student visa for long term study by submitting proper documentation, including passport, transcripts and diplomas.
+Students looking to study for long-term must pass an entrance examination before application; students looking to transfer for short-term study are not required to complete the exam.
+Students must gain a student visa for long-term study by submitting proper documentation, including passport, transcripts, and diplomas.

 Tuition and Fees

-Typical fees for students studying in Austria average around $400 per semester for residents, no matter the amount of courses or degrees pursued (in Austria, the average semester fee is €363); this is the same fee for transfer students looking to take a single course or attend lecture.
+Typical fees for students studying in Austria average around $400 per semester for residents (in Austria, the average semester fee is €363); this is the same fee for transfer students looking to take a single course or attend a lecture.
 International students typically pay between $800 to $900 per semester (an average of €762 each semester).
 Students are required to have some form of insurance; universities offer student insurance if their overall household income is under €10,000 (about $11,000) per year.